 Department: Department of Psychiatry, College of Medicine

-Nature of Work: Reporting to the Principle Investigator, the Research Assistant will assume mission-critical responsibilities around completion of this project and its associated knowledge translation (journal manuscript and conference presentations).
+Nature of Work: Reporting to the Principle Investigator, the Research Assistant will assume mission-critical responsibilities around completion of this project and its associated knowledge translation (grant writing, journal manuscript submission and conference presentations).

 Accountabilities: Specific accountabilities, as identified by the Principle Investigator and the Department will include the following:

 - Assume primary responsibility for library searches, literature reviews, and summarization of references by topic, importance, and number of participants

 - Collect and enter quantitative data and assist with analyzation

 - Assume project management responsibilities.
 Such responsibilities may include recruitment and scheduling of subjects, purchasing and administration of questionnaires, and the monitoring of ethical and financial processes

 - Oversee the secure storage of data and confidential records